 Q: You described your community as “…wonderfully nerdy when it comes to all kinds of learning…” – this is very appealing to me, but can you provide an example?

-Anne: Though we teach vinyasa yoga/power vinyasa, the classes that our students enjoy most are the ones where we get deep into a concept, where we explore different ways of approaching posture.
+Anna: Though we teach vinyasa yoga/power vinyasa, the classes that our students enjoy most are the ones where we get deep into a concept, where we explore different ways of approaching posture.
 They enjoy “stop action” sessions where we break down a pose in order to make it more effective in individual bodies.
 They ask good questions…and they LOVE it when the skeleton comes in for workshops!

 Leslie: This sounds exactly like my kind of crowd!
 I can’t wait to meet you and everyone there.
 I’m certain we’ll have a lot of fun learning together.